Imago

 He shut down the narrative that he is looking for an early exit.
 So a life outside basketball is not going to tempt him.

-Why the NBA is afraid of Nikola Jokic checking out?
+Why is the NBA afraid of Nikola Jokic checking out?

 The narrative seemed to follow Jokic for a while.
 Even with his apparent distance from his diehard fans.
-He was seen as the face of a franchise who famously prioritizes his stable of horses in Sombor over the glitz of the NBA.
+He was seen as the face of a franchise that famously prioritizes his stable of horses in Sombor over the glitz of the NBA.

 Nikola Jokic is planning on playing a long time! 🥳pic.twitter.com/2vs0iyNdwA